-The course will be divided into three basic "units".
+The course will be divided into four basic "units".
 The following is a tentative list of topics for each unit, subject to change.
 Relevant references will be given at the beginning of each lecture and on the website.

-- 1. Data privacy.
-An understanding of data privacy, as well as mathematical definitions of privacy.
-Topics include: Attacks on privacy and anonymity.
-K-anonymity.
-Differential privacy.
-(1 month) - 2.
+- 1. Systems security.
+Exploiting bugs in programs.
+Buffer overflows, return oriented programming, fuzzing.
+This portion of the course will follow David Seidman's lesson plan.
+(Month of January). - 2.
 Basic crypto.
 Basic crypto and techniques for rigorously arguing about the security of protocols.
 Topics include: block ciphers, message authentication, symmetric-key encryption, hash functions, public-key encryption, digital signatures.
 (2-3 weeks) - 3.
+Data privacy.
+How privacy is changing online, and mathematical definitions of privacy.
+Topics include: Attacks on privacy and anonymity.
+K-anonymity.
+Differential privacy.
+Private information retrieval.
+Basics of multiparty computation and relationship to privacy.

-Security in networks.
+4. Security and censorship in networks.
 The security issues at various network layers of the Internet, and the protocols proposed and deployed to deal with these security issues.
-For example: Public key infrastructures and why they are difficult to deploy in practice.
-DNS security.
-BGP security.
-Login security.
-IP and TCP security. etc. (Rest of the course.)
+This semester will have a particular focus on how security protocols make online censorship easier or more difficult for countries to achieve.
+Some topics include: DNS security, censorship and takedowns.
+ToR and network-layer anonymity.
+SSL and how it affects censorship and filtering.
+Public key infrastructures like the RPKI and how they consolidate control on the internet.
+Routing security and routing-based censorship.
+Etc.

-1.4 Course Staff.
+1.5 Course Staff.

-Instructor: Professor Sharon Goldberg, goldbe@cs.bu.edu, MCS135 (111 Cummington St.) Please make sure that all course-related email has "CS558" in the subject line.
+Instructor: Professor Sharon Goldberg, goldbe@cs.bu.edu, MCS135C (111 Cummington St.)

+Please make sure that all course-related email has "CS558" in the subject line.